JanSharp/quick-adjustable-inserters/notes.md

 - [x] don't restore when rotating and similar
 - [ ] try using render_player_index for selectable entities.
 See if the selection box shows up for other players as well
 - [ ] look into renai transportation and see if it needs special support just for fun
+- [ ] wait, but why do we not get a selection changed event with selected being nil when we move the cursor off of a selectable entity from this mod and pressing the adjust key bind in the same tick, causing it to delete the previously selected entity?